Four Texture-Lending Tips for Language Course Podcasts

 Podcasts are easy to create, produce, and share, and listeners don’t need any special hardware to listen to them.
 Since normally podcasts are in the form of mp3 files, they are accessible to all learners.

 Ready to try creating your own podcast?
 Creating a podcast is simple using Apple’s Podcast Producer, a simple and automatic audio editing program.
-Coggno is one LMS which includes the Apple Podcast Producer as part of its pack of user-friendly tools.
+Coggno is one Learning Management System which includes the Apple Podcast Producer as part of its pack of user-friendly tools.

 Besides listening to podcasts, language students can watch videos, simulations and screen recordings through Coggno’s LMS.
 They can complete comprehensive tests and assessments interacting with a simple interface.